warbacon/zunder-zsh/README.md

 <div align="center">

-*"It's time to get rid of Oh My Zsh."*
+*It's time to get rid of Oh My Zsh.*

 Zunder is a configuration utility that configures Zsh the way the user expects it to work.